UK competition watchdog secures Google commitments on third-party cookies

-Britain's competition regulator said on Friday it had secured commitments from Google (GOOGL.O) about the tech giant's proposal to remove third-party cookies from its Chrome browser.
+LONDON (Reuters) - Britain’s competition regulator said on Friday it had secured commitments from Google about the tech giant’s proposal to remove third-party cookies from its Chrome browser.

 Our Standards: The Thomson Reuters Trust Principles.